Digital Transformation in the Retail Industry in 2023

 What’s Driving the Demand for Digital Transformation in Retail?

-The retail industry is a $7 trillion global market with 1.8 billion people employed.
-Additionally, there are 3.2 billion consumers worldwide who shop online.
+The retail industry is a $7T global market employing 1.8B+ people.
+Additionally, there are 3.2B consumers worldwide who shop online.
 Gone are the times when retailers created value and earned loyalty only through factors like competitive pricing, store proximity, convenience, and variety.
 The current times are different from the one-size-fits-all era of communications and promotions.
 Personalization in communications and marketing tactics is necessary to retain customers and bring in new ones.

-The demand for digital transformation in the retail industry has increased because it has the potential to directly drive revenue and growth for the retailers.
+The demand for digital transformation in the retail industry has increased because it has the potential to directly drive revenue and growth for retailers.

 Related Resources